EstebanMz/python-mindwave-mobile/README.md

 python -m venv .venv
 ```

-### Activate virtual environment
+## Activate virtual environment

-If correct, "(.venv)" should show up at the start of the command line.
+If correct, `(.venv)` should show up at the start of the command line.

-> From now on, follow this step every time you open a terminal window.
+***You may need to follow this step every time you open a terminal window if you use the alternative launch option.***

 ```
 source .venv/bin/activate